Captain Cook Hotel: History

 During this period pubs were the centre of local social activity and provided for a much wider role in the community than simply serving alcohol.
 Millers Point Hotels were the sites of birthdays, weddings, christenings, wakes and coronial inquests.
 However the temperance movement was a significant force from the 1870s and the close proximity of genteel residents in Millers Point with the labourers, sailors and wharfies was a source of complaint.

 The onset of the bubonic plague from 1900 saw the area bounded by the Harbour and Lower Fort, Windmill and Kent Streets resumed by the government causing a major upheaval to the social network of the area.
 The wharf area became the site of a massive redevelopment of the wharfs and the construction of Hickson Road had a dramatic impact on the area of north Kent Street.
 Clyde and Wentworth Streets ceased to exist and Millers Road was reduced to a small stub.
 The land was deeply excavated leaving the site of the Captain Cook at the top of the cliff with only the narrow Argyle Lane separating it from the drop to the new Federation housing built on the newly formed High Street.
 The hotel itself survived the widespread demolition that occurred in Millers Point at this time.

 Edward Brown would become the publican in 1903 and would remain until 1916.
 This period saw a lot of changes for hoteliers.
 The temperance movement found success in government circles and saw increased restrictions on licenses from around 1905.
 By 1912 the new Licensing Act had empowered local magistrates with the task of reducing the number of licenses in each electorate.
 The number of licenses in Millers Point fell from thirteen in 1900 to only six by 1928.
 Once again however the Captain Cook seems to have survived this period.
 A photo by Kerry and Co dated 1905–1910, whilst partially obscured by a tree, shows that the upper section of the hotel remains unchanged and there is no parapet on the building as yet.
 Work is underway on the formation of Argyle Lane behind the terraces.

 1916 saw a riot of drunken soldiers in Liverpool that prompted a reactionary response from the Federal Government.
-From this point until 1955 hotels were required to cease serving alcohol at 6pm, prompting drinkers to guzzle as much as they could by this time in what became known as the “six o'clock swill”.
+From this point until 1955 hotels were required to cease serving alcohol at 6 p.m., prompting drinkers to guzzle as much as they could by this time in what became known as the “six o'clock swill”.
 The policy was counterproductive, not just in the drinker's response, but the pubs would also become less of a community facility and more one associated with drunkenness and socially unacceptable behaviour as a result.
 Pub architecture responded in the early 20th century by adopting a clean and Modern style that resulted in many original interiors and facades being completely altered.